Generic name: rivastigmine transdermal (riv a STIG meen)

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

-redness, swelling, or irritation where the skin patch is worn;
+itching, redness, swelling, peeling, blistering, or skin sores where the patch is worn;

 a light-headed feeling, like you might pass out;